emilyjspencer/emilyjspencer/README.md

 * Play framework (Scala)
 * Terraform
 * RAG
 * Maths for machine learning and algos.
-(At times in my career, I've sadly encountered assumptions (always from sales/delivery) that humanities graduates cannot excel in or be interested in maths).

 ***Portfolio**
 * Add more projects spanning FE, BE, data engineering, ML, AI engineering, with some integrating geospatial components, for example